-The way that clinical trials are conducted in the European Union (EU) will undergo a major change when the Clinical Trials Regulation (CTR) (Regulation (EU) No 536/2014) comes into application today, 31 January (2022).
+The way that clinical trials are conducted in the European Union (EU) has undergone a major change since the Clinical Trials Regulation (CTR) (Regulation (EU) No 536/2014) came into application on 31 January 2022.

-The Regulation will harmonise the submission, assessment and supervision processes for clinical trials in the EU through the launch of a new, unified online portal known as the Clinical Trials Information System (CTIS).
-The CTIS will be a one-stop, single point of entry for the submission of clinical trial information in the EU and the European Economic Area (EEA).
+The Regulation harmonises the submission, assessment and supervision processes for clinical trials in the EU through the launch of a new, unified online portal known as the Clinical Trials Information System (CTIS).
+The CTIS is a one-stop, single point of entry for the submission of clinical trial information in the EU and the European Economic Area (EEA).

 For queries related to the CTIS, please contact the European Medicines Agency.

 CTIS contains a 'Sponsor' workspace for clinical trial sponsors and the organisations that work with them; an 'Authority' workspace for EU Member States, EEA countries and the European Commission; as well as a public-facing website.

 - The 'Sponsor' secure workspace assists clinical trial sponsors in preparing for and compiling clinical trial applications and related documents to submit for assessment.